Author: Jeannet van de Kamp

 Jeannet van de Kamp

-Jeannet van de Kamp has master’s degrees in Theology and Care ethics.
-She defended succesfully her dissertation in January 2026 at VU Amsterdam in the domain Sciences and humanities (care ethics).
+Jeannet van de Kamp has Master’s degrees in Theology and Care Ethics.
+She successfully defended her dissertation in January 2026 at VU Amsterdam in the realm of Social Sciences and Humanities (Care Ethics), earning her a PhD in this domain.
 The title of her monograph is: Disguised Suffering.
-A Care Ethical Inquiry into the Late Modern Ideal of a ‘Succesful Life’.
+A Care Ethical Inquiry into the Late Modern Ideal of a ‘Successful Life’.

-She works as a freelance pastor and author.
+She currently works as a freelance pastor and author.

 De-radicalization of inmates by artist and imam